nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 #### `FileStorage` implementation

-The  Gson library we use to serialise and deserialise data to and from the JSON format tdoes not properly parse LocalDate objects, given that LocalDate cannot be directly instantiated.
+The Gson library we use to serialise and deserialise data to and from the JSON format does not properly parse LocalDate objects, given that LocalDate cannot be directly instantiated.
 As a result, using the default implementation of Gson to serialise LocalDate causes an `InaccessibleObjectException` when attempting to deserialise a LocalDate object.
 To overcome this, we implemented a custom serialiser and deserialiser specifically for LocalDate, adapted from the Gson User Guide